team19-haql/haql-rover/doc/src/software/traverse_layer.md

 13. set upper limit of traversablity to 1
 14. remove cells that don't have actual measurements
 15. set traversability to be the max traversability within a radius.

+### Zigmaps

+Due to the complexity of the filter, calculating the traversability purely in grid maps was causing performance issues.
+To combat this issue, I wrote the [zigmaps](https://github.com/deweykai/zigmaps) package.
+Inside the traverse layer component, we copy the data coming from the pointcloud to grid map component into a zigmaps layer.
+Zigmaps calculates the traversability.
+Finally, the the results are copied back into grid maps for further processing.